 What Can I Do?

-As an individual Riverside home seller in a much larger market, when trying to sell your Riverside property, the best thing you can do is what you should always do: take excellent care of the property, price it fairly, listen to your agent ‘s advice, do your best to accommodate showings, and be willing to give and take both during negotiations.
+As an individual Riverside home seller in a much larger market, what happens when your house is in foreclosure, when trying to sell your Riverside property, the best thing you can do is what you should always do: take excellent care of the property, price it fairly, listen to your agent ‘s advice, do your best to accommodate showings, and be willing to give and take both during negotiations.

 Owing to conditions unparalleled in recent history, the mortgage moratorium is now in place to support those who are in distress, and those in control are responsible for ensuring as much normalcy for those people as they ride out this struggle.
 Remember the worthwhile property you put to the market, and how it can change the lives of those who show interest in it.